alephium/docs/docs/dapps/tutorials/deep-dive.md

 dependency if it's not yet the case:

 ```
-npm install @alephium/cli typescript
+npm install -D @alephium/cli typescript
 ```

 We will now see a different option to interact with the blockchain.
-Previously we were using the `DeployFunction` with our `scripts/<number>_*` files which are automatically deployed with the CLI tool.
+Previously, we were using the `DeployFunction` with our `scripts/<number>_*` files which are automatically deployed with the CLI tool.

 Another way is to use a simple typescript application.
 Create a `src` folder in the root folder of the project and a file called `tokens.ts` in it with the following contents.